mariusbalcytis/webpack-bundle/UPGRADE.md

 You should always do this procedure after updating this bundle:
 - run `maba:webpack:setup`, replace files and merge changes
 - run `npm install` (this should be done with `composer install` (and) as a step in deployment)

+## Explicit API for semantic versioning

+Some interfaces, classes and class methods were marked with `@api`.
+Any other classes or methods can be changed or removed without MAJOR release bump.

+Also most of the services marked as private for the same reason - you should only use those that are public.